Variational analysis in one and two dimensions of a frustrated spin system: chirality transitions and magnetic anisotropic transitions: Introduction

 with

-where $\alpha\in(0,+\infty)$ is the frustration parameter of the system that rules the NN and NNN interactions, $k_n$ is a divergent sequence of positive numbers and $|D\mathcal{A}(u)|(I)$ counts the magnetic anistropy transitions that the spin $u$ makes going from one circumference $S_i$ to the other one $S_j$.

-It is easy to see that while the first term of the energy $E_n$ is ferromagnetic and favors the alignment of neighboring spins, the second one, being antiferromagnetic, frustrates it as it favors antipodal next-to-nearest neighboring spins.
-A more refined analysis, contained in Proposition \ref{PropMINIMI} and Remark \ref{Rem}, shows that the ground state of the system takes value on one of the two circumferences and for $\alpha\geq 4$ is ferromagnetic (the spin is made up of alligned vectors), while for $0<\alpha\leq 4$ it is helimagnetic (the spin consists in rotating vectors with a constant angle $\alpha=\pm\arccos(\alpha/4))$.
+where $\alpha\in(0,+\infty)$ is the frustration parameter of the system that rules the NN and NNN interactions and $\{k_n\}_{n\in\N}$ is a divergent sequence of positive numbers.
+The term $\mathcal{A}(u)$ indicates the spins' magnetization direction (the so-called magnetic anisotropy) in the two circles.
+If the number of magnetic anisotropy transitions, i.e. the number of the jumps between the two circles, is finite, $\mathcal{A}(u)$ is a $BV$ function and $|D\mathcal{A}(u)|(I)$ counts them.
+According to physical considerations, we require that the energy $P_n$ gives a penalizing contribution to the total energy.\\ It is easy to see that while the first term of the energy $E_n$ is ferromagnetic and favors the alignment of neighboring spins, the second one, being antiferromagnetic, frustrates it as it favors antipodal next-to-nearest neighboring spins.
+A more refined analysis, contained in Proposition \ref{PropMINIMI} and Remark \ref{Rem}, shows that, for $n$ sufficiently large, the ground states of the system take values on one of the two {circles} and for $\alpha\geq 4$ {are} ferromagnetic (the {spins} {are} made up of {aligned} vectors), while for $0<\alpha\leq 4$ they {are} helimagnetic (the spins consists in rotating vectors with a constant angle ${\phi}=\pm\arccos(\alpha/4))$.
 The property of the latter case is known in literature as chirality simmetry: the two possible choices for the angle correspond to either clockwise or counterclockwise spin rotations, or in other words to a positive or a negative chirality.

-In this paper, we address to a system close to the ferromagnet/helimagnet transition point, that is when $\alpha$ is close to 4.
-Our aim is to provide a careful description of the admissible states and compute their associated energy.
-In particular, we find the correct scalings to detect the following two fenomena: the spin's magnetic anistropy transitions and its chirality transitions that break the simmetry of minimal configurations.
+In this paper, we address a system close to the ferromagnet/helimagnet transition point {(see \cite{DmiKri})}, that is when $\alpha$ is close to 4 {from below}. {We also require that $\lambda_n k_n$ is close to some positive value (that can be also infinite).
+This assumption is reasonable, since from a physical point of view the change of the spin's polarization involves a larger amount of energy.} Our aim is to provide a careful description of the admissible states and compute their associated energy.
+In particular, we find the correct scalings to detect the following two {phenomena}: the spins' magnetic anistropy transitions and chirality transitions that break the rigid simmetry of minimal configurations.